Reports, trackers, and decision materials

 Bounded scope

-Prepares cleaner financial reality for professional judgment without pretending to replace tax, legal, investment, lending, or CPA decisions.
+Prepares cleaner records, models, and decision support for professional judgment without pretending to replace tax, legal, investment, lending, or CPA decisions.

-First: reconstruct reality Clean the records, find the missing context, separate commitments, normalize the view, and show what the business can actually support.
+First: clean and map the base Clean the records, map the sources, identify unclear items, separate commitments, normalize the view, and show what the business can actually support.

-Then: build the views Turn the cleaned base into accounting clarity, management visibility, capital availability, and decision rules.
+Then: build the views Turn the cleaned base into accounting integrity, management visibility, cash movement, asset/liability position, capital availability, and decision rules.

-Finally: govern the next move Use the reconstructed reality to decide whether money should move, stay protected, be staged, or wait for better evidence.
+Finally: govern the next move Use the source-backed views to decide whether money should move, stay protected, be staged, or wait for better evidence.

 The point The point is not more finance language.
 It is giving the owner a clearer basis for action.